-For more delicious chili recipes, be sure to check out my Vegan 3-Bean Chili and One Pot Turkey Chili too!
+For more delicious chili recipes, be sure to check out my Vegan 3-Bean Chili, Quinoa Chili with Meat, One Pot Turkey Chili and Lentil Bean Chili too!

 Ingredient notes

-- Fresh Vegetables: Onion, red bell pepper and garlic provide some extra flavour and nutrients.
-You can use also use a yellow, orange or green pepper or add some extra veggies.
+- Fresh Vegetables: Onion, red bell pepper and garlic provide some extra flavor and nutrients.
+You can use also use a yellow, orange or green bell peppers or add some extra veggies.

 - Cocoa Powder: Unsweetened cocoa powder is the secret ingredient that will make your chili world class.
 It adds a wonderful richness and balances out any bitterness.